ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

         private string previousCrop1 = null;   // Most recent harvested crop private string previousCrop2 = null;   // Second most recent harvested crop

-Subsequently, we define a public method ``AllowsSowing`` that takes the name of a crop as input and returns a boolean value indicating whether sowing that crop is allowed based on the previous crops grown.
+Subsequently, we define a public method ``AllowsSowing`` that takes the name of a crop as input and returns a boolean value.
+Based on the history of previous crops grown, it indicates if the crop in question can be sown, given our cropping sequence rules.

 .. code-block:: csharp
    :caption: Method "AllowsSowing": Enforcing alternation between cereals and legumes